triplemcoder14/ec2-connect/README.md

 - Set Up AWS Credentials: Follow the instructions to set up your AWS credentials [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html).

   ### Build from Source

-To install the latest version, run:
+To install the latest version of EC2-Connect, you can either download the precompiled [binaries](https://github.com/triplemcoder14/ec2-connect/releases/tag/v1.0.0)  or build it from source: run

 ```
  go install github.com/triplemcoder14/ec2-connect@latest